 Coastal Louisiana a Vanishing Paradise - Action Needed -- Now!

-You can’t visit many places in coastal Louisiana without hearing locals talk about their concerns over the vanishing landscape.
+Residents living in coastal Louisiana are concerned about the vanishing landscape.
 Ducks Unlimited and the National Wildlife Federation acknowledged the problems and its dangers in 2009 when they established the “Vanishing Paradise” program.

 Steve Frenette, 31, has fished the area his entire life, getting his captain’s license at age 18.
 Even at his still young age, he readily notices the changes, with the last 10 years plagued with coastal erosion and changing weather patterns.